codecrafters-io/build-your-own-redis/compiled_starters/zig/README.md

 ![progress-banner](https://codecrafters.io/landing/images/default_progress_banners/redis.png)

-This is a starting point for Rust solutions to the ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).
+This is a starting point for Zig solutions to the ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).

 In this challenge, you'll build a toy Redis clone that's capable of handling